Ksar Hellal

 Ksar Hellal (قصر هلال) is a town and commune in the Monastir Governorate, Tunisia.

 As of 2014 it had a population of 49,376.

-Although not a major tourist attraction, the town overlooks some of the cleanest beaches in the region.
+Ksar Hellal is known for its traditional textile industry, which has long been a key part of its local economy.
+The town is also historically significant for hosting the Ksar Hellal Congress in 1934, a landmark event in the Tunisian national movement that led to the creation of the Neo-Destour Party.